Novel approaches for the reliable and efficient numerical evaluation of Landau-type operators: Introduction

 \section{Introduction}

 \MyParagraph{Scope of applications} The present work is inspired by various contributions on the numerical simulation of kinetic equations modelling the distribution of charged particles in a collisional plasma, see in particular \cite{bailo2024collisional,BCM2023,CarrilloEtAl2020,DLP2015,DP2014,FilbetPareschi2002,Gamba2017,HuQi2020,LiEtAl2019,MangeneyEtAl2002,PR22,PareschiRusso2000,PareschiEtAl2000,PG2019,Wang2015,ZhangGamba2017} and the references given therein.
-We intend to lay the foundation for the application of Hamiltonian operator splitting methods to Vlasov--Maxwell--Landau and Vlasov--Poisson--Landau equations, where the efficient time integration of the Landau equation via spectral methods represents a fundamental component of the entire algorithm.
+We intend to lay the foundation for a future application of operator splitting methods to Vlasov--Maxwell--Landau-type and Vlasov--Poisson--Landau-type equations, where the efficient time integration of a Landau-type equation via spectral methods represents a fundamental component of the entire algorithm.